 “I’m extremely concerned that without short term payments many farming business could face collapse.”

-Single farm payments are the principal agricultural subsidy scheme in the European Union and aim to reward farmers not just for food production, as with previous schemes, but for land management and environmental stewardship.
+Single farm payments are the principal agricultural subsidy scheme in the European Union and aim to reward farmers not just for food production, as with previous schemes, but for land management

 A spokeswoman for the Rural Payments Agency said it had between December 1 and the end of June to make the payments, but hoped everyone would have their money by May 31.